VR STROKE REHABILITATION

-AppAttic engage users with their health for positive behavior change, to provide data for research, and to improve clinical outcomes.
-Their interventions are often game-based, such as the VR Stroke Rehabilitation app, developed by 4Experience.
+AppAttic’s aim is to help users in making progress with their health, provide data for research and improve clinical outcomes.
+Their work is often game-based, such as the VR Stroke Rehabilitation app, developed by 4Experience.

 The more physically active stroke survivors are, the healthier it is for their heart and blood vessels.
 VR Stroke Rehabilitation app gives them an opportunity to practice everyday activities through gamification.

 All they have to do is put on a VR headset and perform a number of exercises that require stretching their cognitive and physical capabilities.
 At the same time, the data is dynamically gathered for each patient and, based on the real-time results, the games would be configured to maximize the app potential.